antonella55/eeb177-final-project/Final-Presentation.md

 			output.write(outline)

 Which looked like this:

 ![alligatoridae_ranges.csv](/Figures/alligdata.png)

 Rstudio was used to label the data table:

 ![table](/Figures/AlligatorTable.png)

-Finally, using ggplot I created this rangeplot for species occurences.
+Finally, using ggplot I created this rangeplot for species occurences:

 ![plot](/Figures/OccurencePlot.png)

 ![cretacious](/Figures/cretaciousmap.png)